git-tfs/git-tfs/doc/commands/pull.md

       -i, --tfs-remote, --remote, --id=VALUE
                                  The remote ID of the TFS to interact with
                                    default: default
+      -I, --auto-tfs-remote, --auto-remote
+                                 Autodetect (from git history) the remote ID of the TFS to interact with
           --all, --fetch-all
           --parents
           --authors=VALUE        Path to an Authors file to map TFS users to Git